Jigyansu-Nanda/Data-Structures-and-Algorithms/12. Binary Heap/README.md

 # Binary Heap
-Binary Heap is a Complete Binary Tree, stored and represented as an Array.
-A Complete Binary Tree means it's all levels are completely filled, except possibly the last level.
+Binary Heap is a **Complete Binary Tree**, stored and represented as an Array.
+A **Complete Binary Tree** means it's all levels are completely filled, except possibly the last level.
 And the last level has to be filled from left-to-right (otherwise it will not be a Complete Binary Tree).
 In Array representation of Heap, these following properties hold:
  - Left of Node at index i : **left(i) = 2i + 1**
  - Right of Node at index i : **right(i) = 2i + 2**
  - Parent of Node at index i : **parent(i) = (i - 1)/2**